 Try to eat across the rainbow to maximize nutrients.
 Traveling can take its toll on the body.
 Keep yourself healthy by maximizing your fruit and vegetable intake.
 Check out this killer infographic from my nutrition certification company Precision nutrition on how to get all your phytonutrients.

 3. Have Some Protein Bars or Powder on Hand

 Protein can be another hard macronutrient to get on the road.
 Meals often do not have nearly enough protein.
 That lonely piece of chicken doesn’t do the job.
 Packing protein powder or protein bars can help satiety and keep you fueled.

 Travel often brings more exercise and protein is the best way to recover.
 It also helps multiple other body functions.
 The linked article also describes how much protein you really need.
 A protein bar can also keep you going when you are traveling.
 It can be a quick meal in itself until you actually have time to eat.
 I recommend Quest bars.
 They have quality ingredients and are not super expensive.
 Protein bars have fueled my explorations across the globe.
 A quick bite or two has allowed me to explore Machu Picchu, The Great Barrier Reef, and the beaches of Thailand.

-4/5 Food Hacks: Plan and Know When You Won’t be Able to Eat
+4. Plan and Know When You Won’t Be Able to Eat